-If your agreement contains many new provisions you may want to set a time mid-term to review the progress of the agreement to help problems escalating before the next round of bargaining.
+If your agreement contains many new provisions you may want to set a time to review the progress of the agreement to help problems from escalating before the next round of bargaining.

 If this is the first agreement for your workplace then you must make sure that you arrange for union fees to be deducted from union members’ salary or wages and paid to the union, (unless this has been bargained out of the collective agreement).